akka/akka-http/docs/src/main/paradox/common/http-model.md

 non-standard information to the request via synthetic headers.
 These headers are not passed to the client but are instead consumed by the request engine and used to override default behavior.

-For instance, in order to provide a raw request uri, bypassing the default url normalization, you could do the
+For instance, in order to provide a raw request URI, bypassing the default URL normalization, you could do the
 following:

 Scala